LZZZZ/Okamera/README.md

 # Using

 Okamera logs to syslog so you can read the log messages there (/var/log/syslog).
-To stop okamera you can use the init script `sudo /etc/init.d/okamera stop`.
+To stop okamera you can use the init script `sudo service okamera stop`.

 # TODO